 For the foam core of our SIPs we use 100 Grade EPS from Jablite – the UK’s largest producer of EPS products for the construction industry.
 EPS is non-toxic and biologically inert.
 Containing a flame-retardant additive, it has a reaction to Fire Class E, a high strength-to-weight ratio and very low thermal conductivity (W/mK, at 10°C) of 0.032.

 We laminate the OSB3 skins and EPS foam together to form SIPs using polyurethane glue and leave to cure under pressure in our press.
 Polyurethane is incredibly strong and once cured, the three layers that get laminated together create a SIP panel that can withstand incredible stresses.
 To see just how strong SIPs can be under extreme pressures, we recommend you watch this short video clip.

 The timber used to create the outer skins and structural framework of our SIP panels come from FSC accredited plantations.
 We used C4 grade, tanalised structural timbers for stud work, splines and framework.
 Timber is naturally low in thermal conductivity, it’s 15 times better as an insulator than concrete and 400 times better than steel.

 SIPs building systems offer enormous versatility.
 Walls can be externally clad with brick, render, weatherboarding or metal and roofing possibilities include slate, tile or metal for example.
 Internally, SIPs can simply be finished with plasterboard and a skim coating with service cavities as required.

 The thicknesses and sizes of SIPs can be tailormade to your individual project requirements at our own New Forest SIPs workshop.
-You read more about the specifics and sizing of our SIPs on our technical page.
+You read more about the specifics and sizing of our SIPs on our product spec page.